-As railway lines and terminals together specify the Corridor, terminals are also described in the TMS and later continuously updated in Section 3 of CID.
+As railway lines and terminals together specify a rail freight corridor, terminals are also described in the TMS and later continuously updated in Section 3 of CID and in RNE CIP https://cip.rne.eu.
 All terminals along designated lines have been determined as part of the corridor as well, except if a terminal does not have any relevance for the traffic in the corridor.
 The marshalling yards, major rail-connected freight terminals, rail-connected intermodal terminals in seaports, airports and inland waterways belong to the terminals presented in the TMS.